amoe/figshare-uploader/README.md

 _figshare-uploader_ is a bulk upload tool for the research archiving & storage provider, Figshare.

+**This is an unofficial tool and is not developed by Figshare-the-company.**

 It will accept spreadsheets in `.xlsx` format as input, upload the files listed therein, with their associated metadata.